stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

         "springSecurityPermissions": ["say:hello"]
     }

-``springSecurityPermissions`` is the special key I talked about above.
+``springSecurityPermissions`` is the special key we talked about above.
 Its value is an array of strings each of which conforms to the following format: ``target:permission``.
 In this case, the target is *say* and the permission is *hello*.

 Note that you can put this custom data at the group level, in which case it would apply to everyone in the group or you